cdudhane/smdm/README.md

 The concepts of various measures of Descriptive Statistics, Probability and Probability Distributions and various measures of Estimation and Hypothesisi Testing are used to analyse these case studies

-#### SKILLS & TOOLS : Descriptive Statistics, Probability and Probability Distributions, Estimation and Hypothesisi Testing
+#### SKILLS & TOOLS : Descriptive Statistics, Probability and Probability Distributions, Estimation and Hypothesis Testing